niklasspinczyk/get20-track-ui/README.md

+!!!
+THIS IS VIBECODED !!!

+Don't ask.

+See get-racing.de/get20

 # Track Marshal Application

-This is a Flask web application designed for track marshals to enter and manage information about drivers, vehicles, and teams.
+This is a Flask web application designed for track marshals to assign drivers to vehicles for specific runs, manage teams, and configure contest settings.
+The app communicates with a Race Result 12 server and stores all data in JSON files.

 ## Project Structure

 ```
-track-marshal-app
+get20-track-ui
 ├── app
-│   ├── __init__.py          # Initializes the Flask application
+│   ├── __init__.py          # Initializes the Flask application and registers routes
-│   ├── routes.py            # Defines the routes for the web application
+│   ├── routes.py            # Defines the routes and API endpoints for the web application
-│   ├── models.py            # Contains data models for Team, Driver, and Vehicle
 │   ├── static               # Directory for static files (CSS, JS, images)
 │   └── templates
-│       └── index.html       # Main HTML template for the user interface
+│       ├── index.html       # Main HTML template for the user interface
+│       └── admin.html       # Admin panel for contest configuration
 ├── data
-│   └── database.json        # JSON file to store data about teams, vehicles, and drivers
+│   ├── database.json        # JSON file to store data about teams and vehicles
+│   └── admin.json           # JSON file to store admin settings (e.g., contest id)
 ├── requirements.txt         # Lists the dependencies required for the application
 └── README.md                # Documentation for the project
 ```

+## Features

+- **Assign drivers to vehicles for a specific run** using a mobile-friendly web UI.
+- **Edit teams and drivers**: Add drivers to teams via a collapsible admin pane.
+- **Contest configuration**: Set the active contest via the `/admin` panel; the contest id is stored in `data/admin.json`.
+- **REST API integration**: Assignments trigger a REST call to a Race Result 12 server.
+- **All data is stored in JSON files** for easy backup and editing.

 ## Setup Instructions

 1. **Clone the repository:**
    ```
    git clone <repository-url>
-   cd track-marshal-app
+   cd get20-track-ui
    ```

 2. **Create a virtual environment:**